Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Results and Discussion

 \section{Results and Discussion}

-The two case studies show how to determine the next design point for a given, unplanned design space \(X_u\).
-A surrogate model was trained on the existing data from the original design space \(X_u\) and used to predict promising infill points.
-This is a standard approach in surrogate-model based optimization (Forrester, Sóbester, and Keane 2008).
+The two case studies show how to determine the next design point for a given, unplanned design space $X_u$.
+A surrogate model was trained on the existing data from the original design space $X_u$ and used to predict promising infill points.
+This is a standard approach in surrogate-model based optimization (Forrester et al. 2008).
 Similar to the expected improvement criterion, which balances the trade-off between exploration and exploitation, the Morris-Mitchell criterion can be used to determine the next design point.
-The Morris-Mitchell criterion balances the trade-off between good design points and the space-fillingness of the updated design space \(X_u \cup x\).
+The Morris-Mitchell criterion balances the trade-off between good design points and the space-fillingness of the updated design space $X_u \cup x$.

-To investigate the impact of adding the Morris-Mitchell criterion to the optimization, we compare the Pareto front of the original data and the optimized data for the multi-dimensional case (z8 vs.~z1) with Morris-Mitchell criterion to the Pareto front of the original data and the optimized data for the multi-dimensional case (z8 vs.~z1) without Morris-Mitchell criterion.
-This comparison reveals no significant difference in the optimization with and without Morris-Mitchell criterion, which gives rise to two considerations.
+To investigate the impact of adding the improved Morris-Mitchell criterion $\Phi^{\ast}$ to the optimization, we compare the Pareto front of the original data and the optimized data for the multi-dimensional case (\texttt{z8} vs.~\texttt{z1}) with $\Phi^{\ast}$ to the Pareto front of the original data and the optimized data for the multi-dimensional case (\texttt{z8} vs.~\texttt{z1}) without $\Phi^{\ast}$.
+This comparison reveals no significant difference in the optimization with and without $\Phi^{\ast}$, which gives rise to two considerations.

 \begin{itemize} \tightlist \item On the one hand, it should be noted that the underlying dataset was already extensively optimized manually and therefore already represents the Pareto front and optimum quite well. \item On the other hand, it would be interesting to repeat this study with a significantly reduced dataset that does not contain the already existing optima.
 This would help answer whether the current Pareto front and optimum would still be found under such conditions. \end{itemize}